ted-spence-avalara/developer-dot/tests/testing-your-integration.md

                 <li>In Arkansas, the shipping line should be partially taxable</li>
             </ul>
         </li>
-        <li>An order in Tennessee with a line item with a quantity of one and an amount above $1600 should match the calculation in the Admin Console (pay particular attention to the jurisdictional breakout).</li>
+        <li>An order in Tennessee with a line item with a quantity of one and an amount above $1600 should match the calculation in the AvaTax Website (pay particular attention to the jurisdictional breakout).</li>
         <li>An order in any state with Entity/Use Code (CustomerUsageType) of N (indicating a Local Government exemption) should not be fully exempt from sales tax.</li>
     </ul>
 </div>